Serotonin is a vital neurotransmitter. It influences everything from your sleep cycle to your mood stability, sex drive, memory, and appetite.

-Many people with low serotonin have identified this via symptoms of depression, and may have implemented lifestyle changes or started taking medication in order to correct the problem.
+Many people with low serotonin have identified this via symptoms of depression and may have implemented lifestyle changes or started taking medication in order to correct the problem.

-Eating complex carbohydrates has been proven to indirectly influence serotonin levels, so your body can start to crave these foods in an effort to rebalance your neurotransmitters.
+Eating complex carbohydrates has shown to indirectly influence serotonin levels; your body can start to crave these foods in an effort to rebalance your neurotransmitters.

 As suggested above, normal cognitive function depends on serotonin in a major way.
 Neuroscience has shown that without proper levels of this neurotransmitter, people can begin to notice a decline in mental acuity.

 You may already know that medications that help to regulate serotonin levels are often prescribed to people who have anxiety disorders, not just depression.
-So, if you’re more nervous and socially anxious than you used to be, low serotonin could be the culprit (though neurotransmitters like GABA, dopamine and epinephrine also influence anxiety).
+So, if you’re more nervous and socially anxious than you used to be, low serotonin could be the culprit (though neurotransmitters like GABA, dopamine, and epinephrine also influence anxiety).

-Neuroimaging studies that people who have high levels of anxiety have depleted serotonin availability in the parts of the brain associated with emotional control and impulse regulation.
+Neuroimaging studies show that people who have high levels of anxiety have depleted serotonin availability in the parts of the brain associated with emotional control and impulse regulation.

-There is also evidence that this relationship works both ways—in other words, if you’re exhausted (say because you’re not practicing enough self-care) then you can reduce serotonin levels as a result.
+There is also evidence that this relationship works both ways.
+In other words, if you’re exhausted (say because you’re not practicing enough self-care) then you can reduce serotonin levels as a result.

 In particular, experts have established a link between irritable bowel syndrome (IBS) and chronically low serotonin.
-When the levels normalize, IBS symptoms sometimes vanish, or at least dramatically reduce.
+When the levels normalize, IBS symptoms sometimes vanish or at least dramatically reduce.

 So, if you notice this particular pattern and can’t think of an emotional cause that relates to the quality of your relationship, look to solutions that might influence serotonin.

-What you eat, how you think and the lifestyle habits you maintain can all help you to boost serotonin without drugs (though medication is sometimes necessary).
+What you eat, how you think, and the lifestyle habits you maintain, can all help you to boost serotonin without drugs (though medication is sometimes necessary).
 Check out our article on increasing serotonin to discover the most effective solutions.